-ParentCorps partners with early education systems to enhance pre-K programs in historically disinvested neighborhoods by placing racial equity and the voices of people of color at the center of intervention and evaluation initiatives.
-In partnership with Pre-K for All,
+ParentCorps partners with early education systems to enhance Pre-K programs in historically disinvested neighborhoods by placing racial equity and the voices of people of color at the center of intervention and evaluation initiatives.

 Over the past 15 years, the program has built a robust model and evidence base that have led to demand for more widespread implementation.
 For example, ParentCorps is being offered as an evidence-based enhancement to Pre-K for All programs in NYC.
 As it executed an ambitious plan for expansion, ParentCorps’ priorities included defining sustainability at the site level and developing a scalable, data-informed system for supporting both new and established sites.